 The genome of oil palm, Malaysia's most important crop, has been mapped.
 Nonetheless, the sector is reluctant to invest too much in GE research and development in oil palm, fearing a backlash from palm oil buyers and processors.
-In fact, market leaders point to the non-GE characteristic of palm oil as marketing advantage vis-à-vis soy and canola oil.
+In fact, market leaders point to the non-GE characteristic of palm oil as a marketing advantage vis-à-vis soy and canola oil.

 The NBB approved the first confined trials of GE papaya (delayed ripening trait) in May 2013.
-There is no other progress to report on this effort.
+There has been no other progress to report on this effort.
+Lack of funding and expertise to further research beyond confined trials lead to project standstills.